8.9 Enhancing social inclusion through culture

 Culture 2025 is described in further details in Chapter 8.3.

-Under the Programme for a Partnership Government(Department of the Taoiseach, 2016), the Department of Culture, Heritage and the Gaeltacht was committed to commemorating the most significant events in the State’s history, ensuring that these commemorations are inclusive, and aiming to enhance understanding of shared history, particularly among children and young people.
+Under the Programme for a Partnership Government, the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media was committed to commemorating the most significant events in the State’s history, ensuring that these commemorations are inclusive, and aiming to enhance understanding of shared history, particularly among children and young people.